bjruberg/pricora/README.md

 - Attendants can use their own mobile phone to add their contact data (no pen touched by everyone)
 - Exported data is easily readable and search able by health authorities
 - Recorded data can easily be backuped
+- Data of attendants will be automatically deleted after three weeks
 - No waste of paper

 Advantages over other software solutions: